kyson-murasaki/shidler/courses/BUS-314-International-Corporate-Finance/_templates/stage3-spec-murasaki.md

 Briefly restate the company, time period, and analytical objective in professional terms.

 Example phrasing:
-> [Company Name] is a publicly traded [industry] company.
-This specification outlines the analytical framework for computing 25+ accounting and performance ratios from the company's FY[year] financial statements, enabling management to assess financial health, operational efficiency, leverage, and value creation.
+> Apple is a publicly traded technology company.
+This specification outlines the analytical framework for computing 25+ accounting and performance ratios from the company's FY 2025 financial statements, enabling management to assess financial health, operational efficiency, leverage, and value creation.

 Include:
 - Company name and industry